bioinfo0706/2SigFinder/README.md

 Predicted values of each bases of the genome using a large-scale test, GI_sequence_whole_position denotes the start and end positions of the predicted multi-window segments, and label_window are the predicted labels of these windows.

-### 4. Predicting genomic island using MTGIpick from the rest of the genome
+### 4. Predicting genomic island using 2SigFinder from the rest of the genome
-Delete the predicted genomic islands and update all of windows of the genome; then, predict genomic island again using the MTGIpick algorithm
+Delete the predicted genomic islands and update all of windows of the genome; then, predict genomic island again using the 2SigFinder algorithm
 - [GI_sequence_left_position]=Semtgi(Seq,mer,mer_moment,label_window,feature_size,sig,Iteration,d_feature,sliding_step,each_window_length);

 GI_sequence_left_position denotes the start and end positions of the predicted genomic islands.